GuildCrafts/core-vanilla-javascript/solo_study.md

 ## Day 2: Arrays, Objects, and lots of Practice

-Today you objectives are to put in practice the concepts you learned yesterday.
+Today your objectives are to put in practice the concepts you learned yesterday.
 It's a good opportunity to practice researching, asking for help, basic debugging, and problem solving.
 You will

 - Complete other beginner javascript tutorials
 - Dive deeper into Arrays and Objects